alter5/citygo-backend-nodejs/README.md

 Then, install all packages with "npm i"

-Install PostgreSQL with "sudo apt update" and then "sudo apt install postgresql postgresql-contrib" Then, enter the psql shell with "sudo -u postgres psql" Set a db password: "postgres=# \password"
+Install PostgreSQL with "sudo apt update" and then "sudo apt install postgresql postgresql-contrib" Start the server with "sudo service postgresql start" Then, enter the psql shell with "sudo -u postgres psql" Set a db password: "postgres=# \password"